smartscripts-nl/wordpress-sanitizer/README.md

 1. WordPress (of course!)
 2. [htmlLawed](http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed/beta/), to beautify and correct the WordPress HTML (adapted version by Alex Pot)
+3. WordPress Sanitizer has been written bij Alex Pot of [SmartScripts](www.smartscripts.nl).
+A lot of time has been spent putting it all together.
+So if you plan to use WordPress Sanitizer, I humbly ask that you leave the credits in this file and in wordpress-sanitizer.php intact.

 ## About this Respository ##